 Shortly after its development, the model started being revised and adapted for more practical use.
 The diagram below shows two different diagrams of the “same” ADDIE model.
 On the left is the very first diagram from Florida State University (1975) and on the right is a version of the model that started becoming popular later on.

 You can see how the diagram on the right starts to become a lot more like Agile.
 The evaluation is more constant and the structure is much less rigid.
 It is still lacking a system of iterations and rapid prototyping, and it still doesn’t bring the client into the early phases, but it’s much better.
 It’s so easy to hold the diagram on the left up as a straw man argument for ADDIE.

 Semantics aside, we still need to embrace Agile

-All that being said, Agile is still the future of instructional design.
-Rapid prototyping, consulting with the client early on, and the constant collaboration leads to faster, more innovative solutions.
-Not to mention it saves you so much time and frustration.
-No more developing a pretty, polished game only to realize the client wants changes or had something come up with their budget.
-All in all, I think we should avoid talking about ditching ADDIE completely, but we need to start moving on to Agile Learning Design.
+Regardless, the future of instructional design is still Agile.
+Rapid prototyping, consulting with the client early on, and constant collaboration leads to faster, more innovative solutions.
+Not to mention it saves you time and frustration.
+No more developing a pretty, polished game only to realize the client wants changes or had a budget cut.
+All in all, I think we should avoid talking about ditching ADDIE completely, but we need to start moving on to Agile learning design.